 With that said, automation does provide a powerful lift in all processes that deal with retention.
 When you use it to properly aid your strategies, it can effectively drive up conversions, and grow revenue for your business.

-Here are 4 ways mobile marketing automation can drive user retention and growth.
+Here are 4 ways mobile marketing automation for apps can drive user retention and growth.

 In a Liana Technologies survey, 68.5% of respondents say that improved message targeting is the most important benefit of marketing automation.1